Jahia/npm-solid-react-templateset-example/README.md

 # npm-solid-react-templateset-example
-An example of a React NPM templateset build using a publicly available template called Solid
+An example of a React javascript module templateset build using a publicly available template called Solid

 ## Original template